 What happens when you take an overly energetic endurance athlete with a passion for social impact?
 A multisport coach and personal trainer that works on a boatload of fundraising endurance teams.
-It's been awesome to launch Team U (including organizing the 1st and 2nd annual National Endurance Sports Summit), and work as the founding coach at Team SBH and Team SAFE.
+It's been awesome to launch Team U (including organizing the National Endurance Sports Summit), and work as the founding coach at Team SBH and Team SAFE.
 On my gap year program, I launched Team Tzvi.

 Together, I've been part of the raising of a few million dollars for charity.